fortanix/rust-sgx/libenclave/README.md

 ## ABI

-The libenclave ABI is described separately [../doc/LIBENCLAVE-ABI.md].
+The libenclave ABI is [described separately](../doc/LIBENCLAVE-ABI.md).